WHO WE ARE

 Our policy advocacy and capacity building are supported by evidence based research through an established working group on both current and emerging issues.

-We facilitate ICT stakeholder engagement through collaborative initiatives the KICTANet’s interactive mailing list where multiple stakeholders engage regularly on ICT policy issues.
+We facilitate ICT stakeholder engagement through collaborative initiatives in face-to-face Town Hall meetings, and in the KICTANet’s interactive mailing list where multiple stakeholders engage regularly on ICT policy issues.